jars of smoked trout packed and ready to be sealed in a pressure canner for storage.

 It’s not a quick process, but it’s not terribly difficult either.
 As long as you have room in the fridge to keep everything very cold while you work, you can spread the processing out over a few days, from the cleaning, to the brining, the smoking, and finally the canning.

-Preparing your Trout for the Smoker:
+Preparing your Trout for the Smoker

 Just like commercially canned salmon, you don’t have to worry about the pin-bones or making perfectly boneless fillets when making canned smoked trout.
 The long canning processing time under pressure leaves those bones soft and almost imperceptible in the finished product, so you get all the calcium and nutrition that’s in the fish!
-It also saves a ton of time when you’re cleaning and dressing your fish.

-I remove the heads, tails & fins, and the larger spine bones (though you can certainly leave the bigger bones in if you like for smaller fish like trout).
-I save those to make fish stock for soups and sauces.
-You can even lightly smoke the bones while you’re smoking the fish and make a smoked fish stock for your next batch of chowder or other hearty fish soup!
 Store fresh fish stock in the freezer or refrigerate for use within three days.
 There’s no safe tested processing time for canning fish stock, and those who have say the quality of fresh or frozen fish stock is much better than canned.

-thawing cleaned and frozen rainbow trout ready to filet and brine before smoking
+thawing cleaned and frozen rainbow trout ready to filet and brine before smoking.

-A Note on Pressure Canners for Smoked Fish:
+A Note on Pressure Canners for Smoked Fish

-You’ll need a large pressure canner (not a pressure cooker or Instant Pot) to safely can smoked trout or other fish.
-While you can use smaller pressure canners to can many things safely and effectively, to reach safe and consistent processing temperatures for this recipe or canning any other smoked fish product, your canner needs to hold at least 16 quarts (volume, not jars).
+While you can use a smaller pressure canner to can many things safely and effectively, to reach safe and consistent processing temperatures for this recipe or canning any other smoked fish product, your canner needs to hold at least 16 quarts (volume, not jars).

 Note, this refers to the canner total volume, not the number of jars it holds.
 For example, my All-American 921 Canner holds 7 quart jars or up to 19 pint jars, but the actual canner volume is 21.5 liquid quarts, so it’s safe to use for canning smoked fish.
 Check your pressure canner manual or with the manufacturer if you aren’t sure!